-This course is planned as a remote event.
+This course is remote event.

 This five-day module is a combination of lectures, hands-on practicals using the Single Column Model, and group problem classes.